department-of-veterans-affairs/vagov-content/docs/how-to-edit-content.md

 ---

-### Create a branch to group your changes
+### Create a branch to collect your edits
 A [branch](https://help.github.com/articles/about-branches/) is a term used to describe a collection of code.
 The default branch of GitHub projects is the "master" branch.
-This means that the code in the master branch is the code that is ultimately published to the live website.
+This means that the code in the master branch is the code that's ultimately published to the live website.
 If you need to edit a page, you create your own branch to collect all of your changes.
 Later, you'll propose that the changes in your branch become part of the master branch.

-#### 1. Start on the master branch
+#### 1. Start from the master branch
-Near the top-left corner of the Interim CMS and just above the directories, you should notice a dropdown containing the words "Branch: master".
+Near the top-left corner of the Interim CMS, just above the directories, you should notice a dropdown containing the words "Branch: master."
 This indicates that you're currently on the master branch.

 If you don't see "master" in that dropdown, you may be exporing a different branch.
-To go to the master branch, you can click the dropdown, type "master", and then click the result that says "master" as shown below.
+To go to the master branch, you can click the dropdown, type "master," and then click the result that says, "master."
+See below.

 ![How to change your branch to the master branch](images/find-master.png)

 #### 2. Create your branch
-Next, you'll create your own branch where you'll make your changes.
-To create the branch, click the dropdown in the top-left corner of the Interim CMS that should currently say "Branch: master".
-Then, type a name for you branch.
+Next, you'll create your own branch where you'll enter your edits.
+To create the branch, click the dropdown in the top-left corner of the Interim CMS that should currently say, "Branch: master."
+Then, type a name for your branch.
 This name is up to you, but in general it should describe the work you'll be doing in some way.
-Once you've typed your branch name, click the link to create the branch as shown below.
+Once you've typed your branch name, click the blue box that says, "Create branch," and includes the name you just typed.
+See below.

 ![Create your own branch](images/create-branch.png)

-Once created, you'll automatically be switched from the master branch to your new branch.
-Because you created your branch while being on the master branch prior, the code in your new branch should be identical to those in the master branch.
+Once you've clicked that blue box, you've successfully created and can start editing in your branch.
+You're not in master anymore--github automatically locates you in your new branch.
+Because you created your branch from the master branch, the code in your new branch is identical to what's in the master branch.

 ---

-### Perform your page edits
+### Enter your edits
 Now that you've created your own branch, you can make all of your edits.

 #### 1. First, locate the page to be edited.